Would you like the chance to study freshwater mussels? Program applications for Android? Develop rooftop car racks?

 Total Minimum Student Hours in ASE Program: 318 hours

-This total only includes the internship hours and required ASE events listed below.
+The total of 318 hours only includes the internship hours and required ASE events listed below.
 Student “after hours” preparation will vary, as with any educational experience.
-Substantial reading is typically assigned by the mentor.
-In addition to the mandatory activities described below, many program applicants attend one or two 2-hour workshops on essay writing and interviewing skills held in late winter as part of the application process.
+Substantial reading is typically assigned by the mentor and Symposium preparation typically takes students several hours.

 Students are given a professional skills training to get them ready for their ASE internship experience.